Optimal False Discovery Control of Minimax Estimator: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we mainly investigate the selection performance for rate-minimaxity estimators, more precisely, we are interested in understanding the best possible type I error control behavior under rate-optimal estimation.
-Our study shows that rate-optimal estimation can induce as many as $s_n(s_n/p_n)^{\tau}$ false positive selections, and its FDR decay rate is at best of a polynomial rate of $s_n/p_n$.
-Therefore, depending on the growth rate of sparsity, rate-minimax estimators have different optimal selection performance.
-Under near-linear sparsity, the number of false discoveries cannot be bounded, and {its can} explode to infinity; under linear sparsity, the false discovery rate is bounded away from 0 in the worst case.
-These results also help us to understand the incompatibility between selection consistency and rate-minimaxity observed in statistical literature.
+This work investigates how the rate of convergence and the selection behavior affect each other under the high dimensional setting.
+There is a subtle trade-off between estimation accuracy and type I error control.
+This trade-off comes into effect particularly under near-linear or linear sparsity, where rate optimal estimators can yield an unbounded number of false discoveries and zero-false-discovery estimators must be suboptimal.

-Polynomial rate of false discovery control can be achieved by the adaptive penalty $\gamma\sum_{i}^{k}\log(p_n/i)$.
-Under the beta-min condition, the resulting penalized estimator can recover the true model under polynomial sparsity, and almost recover the true model under near-linear sparsity.
-But under linear sparsity, no such selection consistency is guaranteed any more.
-In addition, this penalized estimator is almost {\em sharp} minimax under polynomial or near-linear sparsity given $\gamma>2$.
-Notice that the SLOPE estimator employs a soft $L_1$ version of $\gamma\sum_{i}^{k}\log(p_n/i)$-penalization, hence we conjecture that the SLOPE estimator can also achieve a similar asymptotic FDP control as in our Theorem \ref{sharp}.
+In the sense of minimax (i.e., under the worse scenario), we show that the rate optimal estimators induce as many as $p_n(s_n/p_n)^{\tau}$ false positive selections, and its FDR decays as a polynomial of the sparsity ratio $s_n/p_n$.
+Such a polynomial rate of false discovery control can be achieved by the adaptive penalty $\gamma\sum_{i}^{k}\log(p_n/i)$.
+Note that the SLOPE estimator employs a soft $L_1$ version of $\gamma\sum_{i}^{k}\log(p_n/i)$-penalization.
+Hence, we conjecture that the SLOPE estimator can also achieve a similar asymptotic FDP control as in our Theorem \ref{sharp}, while enjoying a much better computational efficiency than the estimator \eqref{SCest}.
+Readers may refer to \cite{KosB2019} for some recent theoretical investigation of the SLOPE estimator.